 Your Nursing Team

-The training and qualifications of our nursing staff meet and exceed national standards.
-In addition to regular nursing licensure, each of our nurses holds a chemotherapy provider card from the Oncology Nursing Society.
-National rules say the provider card must be renewed every two years.
-At BAH, however, every nurse who administers chemotherapy is required to demonstrate competency every year.
-In addition, advanced certifications in infusion and vascular access go beyond national standards to help assure you the best treatment possible.
+The training and qualifications of the oncology nursing staff meet and exceed national standards.
+In addition to regular nursing licensure, each nurse holds a chemotherapy provider card from the Oncology Nursing Society.
+Although national rules call for renewing the provider card every two years, every nurse who administers chemotherapy at Bay Area Hospital is required to demonstrate competency every year.
+In addition, advanced certifications in infusion and vascular access surpass national standards to help assure you the best treatment possible.

 Serious About Safety